spokestack/spokestack.io/.github/CONTRIBUTING.md

 ## Adding a new documentation page

 Follow the examples in the `content/docs` folder.
+The name of the file is used as the URL for the page.

 Sub-folders are automatically grouped and the section takes on the name of the folder.
 Casing is not automatically adjusted, so the casing of the folder should be identical to the intended name of the section.